The Agency Zone is a resource developed to help communicate important information to current and potential Nourishing Network partners.

 Nourishing Network Shopping

-Agency shoppers can self-select from a variety of purchased and donated product, including produce, dairy, meat, and other prepared food located in our cooler and freezer.
+Agency Partner shoppers self-select from a variety of purchased and donated product, including produce, dairy, meat, and other prepared food from our cooler and freezer.

 Item numbers and quantities are recorded by agency shoppers on the sheets at the Nourishing Network desk and given to staff when they weigh out.

-Remember to bring a coat and gloves as our cooler and freezer are very chilly.
+Remember to bring a coat and gloves; coolers and freezers are very chilly.

 Providing food safely to our community is of utmost importance.
-The Food Bank for Larimer County follows the food safety guidelines of Feeding America and the Larimer County Health Department.
+We follow the food safety guidelines of Feeding America and the Larimer County Health Department.

 All Nourishing Network members are required to have at least one staff person or volunteer with a current food safety certification.
 There are several options of where to complete a course.